 Before OKD mounts the volume and passes it to a container, it

-checks that it contains a file system as specified by the
+checks that the volume contains a file system as specified by the

 parameter in the persistent volume definition.
 If the device is not